chriskirknielsen/svgfm/README.md

 # SVGFM

-SVG Filter Maker is a tool to help you build out your SVG filters viasually in a node graph editor.
+SVG Filter Maker is a tool to help you build out your SVG filters visually in a node graph editor.

 ## Known issues